thisshitistakingtolong/996-robot/README.md

-This is a simple readme that I will later update for other FRC teams veiwing our repository
+FRC 996 robotics and all of our code/documentations